astralfrontier/peppermile.org/src/grand-adventure.md

 They're easy to beat (difficulty 2) but have 5 squares.
 Tana rolls 3 dice, getting 2, 3, and 5.
-She assigns all these dice to the Slime Word, and depletes 3 of the Challenge's squares.
+She assigns all these dice to the Slime Word, and checks off 3 of the Challenge's squares.

 Each squares of endurance might have a different difficulty rating.
 For example, a situation that gets progressively more difficult might have